-It’s a noisy world out there.
+It’s a noisy world out there and hard to stand out from the rest.
 If you want to get noticed, you can’t do what everyone else is doing.
 Instead, you’ve got to do something different, something bold.
 You’ve got to create a better signal.
-Here’s how you can stand out as a recent grad launching your career.
+Here’s how you can stand out from the rest, as a recent grad launching your career.

 Whether your area of study interests you as a career or not, focus on ways you can leverage your current knowledge in interesting or unique ways than on specific fields or industries.